InitnelaV/AMS/README.md

-A structure for a simple Account management sytem
+A structure code for a simple Account management sytem

 <img width="493" alt="image" src="https://github.com/user-attachments/assets/741a8523-5480-47d6-be1a-69afc990bf80">